 - 2. HVPS Facility Inspection Program - a.
 Implement the HVPS facility inspection program which includes the facility inspection prioritizations, inspection frequency, and inspection documentation protocol described in the SWMP.
 Conduct inspections on 100% of the inventoried facilities that discharge to the MS4 within the 5-year period.
-For permittees with five or more HVPS facilities included on the inventory, at a minimum, the permittee must conduct inspections on 5% of the facilities each reporting period, or if inspections are done by geographical area, then one area or sector must be inspected each reporting period so that some HVPS facilities are inspected during each reporting period.
-If a low percentage of inspections is conducted during one reporting period, then the permittee must increase the inspection frequency in subsequent reporting periods to ensure that 100% of the HVPS facilities are inspected within the 5-year permit term.
-Provide the total number of facilities, the number and percentage of inspections conducted during the reporting period, and documentation in each annual report.
+For permittees with five or more HVPS facilities included on the inventory, at a minimum, the permittee must conduct inspections on 5% of the facilities each reporting period, or if inspections are done by geographical area, then one area or sector must be inspected each reporting period so that some HVPS facilities are inspected during one reporting period.
+If a low percentage of inspections is conducted during one reporting period, then the permittee must increase the inspection frequency in subsequent reporting periods to ensure that 100% of the HVPS facilities, the number and percentage of inspections conducted during the reporting period, and documentation in each annual report.